A land far away, isolated, surrounded by water bodies.

 Mother earth so gentle and her womb so fertile, untouched beaches, sands shining in their innocence, a land so green it could grow anything yet! her children are dying of hunger with their dreams.
 Dreams that could build this nation.

 Trees with nail marks left in memorial, a souvenir, as they left a message, a lesson for the future.
-As if to tell us they were here before us, they squeezed and gnashed their tooth hoping somebody could hear them, free them from the clutches of slavery.
+As if to tell us they were here, they squeezed and gnashed their tooth hoping somebody could hear them, free them from the clutches of slavery.
 Bloody canes in the hands of the master, soak with sweat and tears, all these trees could do was to bear witness sadly, they could only provide shade under the heat.

 The decay, remnants, and relics of what used to be a bustling city, streets are looking straight ahead as if they will foretell the possibilities of tomorrow, but the wreckage of the past is still present and that is all they could see.